PavelCz/rl-adversarial-attack/README.md

 ## Train Neural Fictitious Self-Play(NFSP)

 Add argument `--evaluate` for testing and `--render` for watching agents playing on screen.
-To attack agent 1 with Fast Gradient Sign Method(FGSM) use `--fgsm 1`
+To attack agent 1 with Fast Gradient Sign Method(FGSM) use `--fgsm p1`.
+To change the observation of both agent to the image workspace use `--obs_img both`.

 ```
 python main.py --env 'PongDuel-v0'